xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/managing_the_catalog_as_a_vendor.md

 ![xc5_mv_vendor_add_product1.png]({{site.baseurl}}/attachments/ref_r4mcwiho/xc5_mv_vendor_add_product1.png)

-More info about the process can be found in the article {% link "Adding products" ref_fhzzxDTy %}.
+More info about the process can be found in the article {% link "Adding Products" ref_fhzzxDTy %}.

 The entered product information needs to be saved by clicking the **Add product** button at the bottom of the page.